On the Insertion Time of Cuckoo Hashing: Proof of Theorem : the Subgraph Density of

-Moreover, when $q < \beta$ or $q > 1 - 2(1-\beta)/k$, the above probability is 0. \end{lemma} \begin{proof} The proof follows the arguments in \cite{fp10}, see Corollary 4.5 -- Lemma 4.11 there, so we only outline the relevant steps.
-First of all, suppose that we have exposed the degree sequence~$\mathbf d$ of the core.
+Moreover, when $q < \beta$ or $q > 1 - 2(1-\beta)/k$, the above probability is 0. \end{lemma} \begin{proof} The proof follows the arguments in \cite{fp10a}, see Lemma 4.5 -- Claim 4.11 there.
+We describe here all necessary steps and refer each time we need a statement from~\cite{fp10a} at the appropriate position in that paper.
+Firstly, suppose that we have exposed the degree sequence~$\mathbf d$ of the core.
 Markov's inequality implies that

 where ${\cal B}(\beta, q;\, \eps^3)$ is as in Lemma~\ref{lem:BU}.
 Note that for sufficiently small $\delta > 0$, ~\eqref{eq:n2m2}, the upper bound on $\beta$, and Proposition~\ref{prop:binomial} imply